-These results suggest that EmCare does not negotiate with insurers and instead utilizes its outside option and bills its charges.
+These results suggest that EmCare does not negotiate with insurers and instead utilizes its outside option and seeks to collect its charges.
 In Panel A of Figure 4, we show that immediately after entry, EmCare raised its charges significantly.
 In Column (1) of Table 3, we quantify these changes and show that after EmCare entered, it increased its physician charges, on average, by \$556.84 (96 percent).
 This increase in charges was driven, in part, by a 14.8 percentage point (43 percent) increase in the rate that physicians working for the firm billed patients for ED services using the highest-intensity CPT code (Column (7) in Table 3).
-This increase in the use of high severity coding occurred immediately after the firm entered (Panel G of Figure 4).
-It is unlikely that hospitals would have experienced a sharp and immediate change in their mix of patients immediately after EmCare entered that would have precipitated such a large change in coding practice.23 Indeed, as we discuss and illustrate in Panels A and B of Appendix Figure 7, there were no immediate and observable changes in the case mix of patients at hospitals after EmCare entered.
-We have further discussion of the impact of the entry of physician management companies on hospitals' casemix in Section 5.7

-22 This result is robust to estimating Equation (13a) using logistic regression.
+$^{^{21}\}mathrm{This}$ result is robust to estimating Equation (1a) using logistic regression